 By Jim Flammang

-Slotted between the less-expensive ES 330 and sporty IS 300 midsize sedans and the companys flagship LS 430, the GS duo competes against such models as the Acura RL, Audi A6, BMW 5 Series and Mercedes-Benz E-Class.
+Slotted between the less expensive ES 330 midsize sedan and the company's flagship LS 430, the GS duo competes against such models as the Acura RL, Audi A6, BMW 5 Series and Mercedes-Benz E-Class.

-The GS 430s eye-catching styling includes a four-headlight front end, a sloping rear roof and a tall tail.
+Exterior The GS 430's eye-catching styling includes a four-headlight front end, a sloping rear roof and a tall tail.
 This profile helps give the GS a distinctive appearance, which looks more European than Japanese in origin.
-Built on a 110.2-inch wheelbase, the GS 430 is 189.2 inches long overall and stands 56.7 inches tall.
+Built on a 110.2-inch wheelbase, the GS 430 is 189.2 inches long overall.

-Options include a premium 10-speaker Mark Levinson audio system and a DVD-based navigation system that puts maps for the entire United States and Canada on a single disc.
-A wood and leather steering wheel is offered as an option.
+Options include a wood and leather steering wheel, a premium 10-speaker Mark Levinson audio system and a DVD-based navigation system that puts maps for the entire United States and Canada on a single disc.

-Serving as Lexus performance leader, the GS 430 is equipped with a 4.3-liter V-8 engine that cranks out 300 horsepower and 325 pounds-feet of torque.
-Featuring variable valve timing with intelligence (VVT-i) technology, the engine teams with a five-speed-automatic transmission.
-Lexus claims that the GS 430 can accelerate from zero to 60 mph in 5.8 seconds, making it the quickest Lexus model.
+Under the Hood The GS 430 is equipped with a 4.3-liter V-8 that cranks out 300 horsepower and 325 pounds-feet of torque.
+Featuring variable valve timing with "intelligence" technology, the engine teams with a five-speed-automatic transmission.
+Lexus claims the GS 430 can accelerate from zero to 60 mph in 5.8 seconds, making it the quickest Lexus model to date.

-Seat-mounted side-impact airbags, side curtain-type airbags for the front seats, daytime running lights, all-disc antilock brakes, Brake Assist and Lexus Vehicle Skid Control electronic stability system are standard.
-Brake Assist applies maximum braking force when it senses a hard push on the brake pedal.
-The front passengers airbag will not deploy if that seat is unoccupied.
+Safety Seat-mounted side-impact airbags, side curtain-type airbags for the front seats, daytime running lights, all-disc antilock brakes and an electronic stability system are standard.
+Brake assist applies maximum braking force when it senses a hard push on the brake pedal.
+The front passenger's airbag will not deploy if that seat is unoccupied.

-Easygoing ride comfort, spaciousness, luxury appointments and handling skills are top-notch in both GS models.
-But the GS 430 also offers the bonus of vigorous performance from the brawny yet refined V-8 engine.
+Driving Impressions Both GS models feature top-notch ride comfort, spaciousness, luxury appointments and handling skills.
+But the GS 430 also offers the bonus of vigorous performance from its brawny yet refined V-8.